flutter/plugins/packages/google_maps_flutter/README.md

 ## Caveat

-This plugin provides an *unpublished preview* of the Flutter API for GoogleMaps:
+This plugin provides an *unpublished preview* of the Flutter API for Google Maps:
 * Dart APIs for controlling and interacting with a GoogleMap view from Flutter code are still being consolidated and expanded.
 The intention is to grow current coverage into a complete offering.
 Issues and pull requests aimed to